total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 ```typescript
 interface User extends BaseEntity {
   name: string;
   email: string;
 }

 interface Product extends BaseEntity {
   name: string;
   price: number;
 }
 ```

-As eluded to by the extra credit, we can take this further by creating `WithId` and `WithCreatedAt` interfaces that represent objects with an `id` and `createdAt` property.
+For the extra credit, we can take this further by creating `WithId` and `WithCreatedAt` interfaces that represent objects with an `id` and `createdAt` property.
 Then, we can have `User` and `Product` extend from these interfaces by adding commas:

 ```typescript
 interface WithId {